CST:CJVAJ_ESL English Speaking and Listening - Course Information

 - are more aware of various cultural issues which may arise in multicultural work groups

-- are able to create a video presentation individually and in groups
+- are able to create a video presentation in groups

 - know how to use different online communication tools